Skip to main content

 We will email you from support@cxassist.io.
 No spam — product tips and new articles only.

 AI email triage is the layer before the reply.
 It reads a customer message, classifies intent, estimates urgency, assigns the right lane, and decides whether a human must look first.
 Done well, triage prevents dropped threads and risky auto-replies.
 Done badly, it just moves confusion faster.
+Pair this guide with choosing an AI email assistant and Gmail setup once routing is clear.

 Separate intent, urgency, and risk